 ICP gives rise to several risks to your baby.

 Preterm birth is defined as delivery before 37 weeks.
-In ICP this may occur because labour begins spontaneously before 37 weeks or because doctors recommend induction of labour before 37 weeks (known as iatrogenic preterm birth).
+In ICP this may occur because labour begins spontaneously before 37 weeks (but UDCA may reduce this risk) or because doctors recommend induction of labour before 37 weeks (known as iatrogenic preterm birth).
 Currently, many doctors are recommending that women who have ICP are induced at around 37–38 weeks.
-However, the most recent research from Ovadia et al 2019 shows that many women can now wait until 39 weeks of pregnancy before they need to be induced.
+However, the most recent research from Ovadia et al 2019 shows that many women can now wait until 38–39 weeks of pregnancy before they need to be induced.
 This does, however, rely on regular bile acid testing with results available within 24 hours.

 The causes of spontaneous pre-term labour are still not fully understood and need further research.
 See our suggested guideline for diagnosis, treatment and management of ICP.

 Meconium stainingMeconium is the first poo that a baby passes.
 In some cases the baby may poo before it is born.
 This is very common if the baby is overdue, but less common if not.
 In ICP there is an increased risk of the baby passing meconium before delivery, even if the baby is born prematurely.
 However, the PITCH trial (2009) showed that there was a reduction in meconium staining of the amniotic fluid for women taking UDCA, although this involved a relatively small number of women.
 A larger trial called PITCHES has confirmed this.

 There is an increased risk of your baby being admitted to the neonatal unit, although many babies only stay a short while.
 In ICP common reasons for the baby being admitted to the neonatal unit are that they are born prematurely and need some extra help with breathing or feeding.
 Your doctor will be able to explain more about the reasons for admission to the neonatal unit and what it may mean for the baby.